Menopause and Divorce: Grow old along with me … maybe? the “gray divorce”

 - Second (or higher) marriages are less stable than first, says Pew Research.
 Second (or third) marriages tend to be more fragile; marriages of 10 years’ duration or less are even more likely to end in separation.

 - Sexual incompatibility.
 Libidos don’t match.
-Partners avoid sex because of erectile dysfunction or vaginal dryness or poor body image from weight gain or incontinence.
+Partners avoid sex because of erectile dysfunction or menopausal dryness or poor body image from hormones and weight gain or incontinence.
 And lack of physical contact can erode emotional intimacy.

 - Hormonal disruptions.
-For many women, the mood swings – particularly the rage – that come with hormonal changes can make navigating relationships really tough.
+For many women, the mood swings – particularly the angry outbursts – that come with hormonal changes can make navigating relationships really tough.
 Things that were tolerable no longer are, and partners may not have the tools to work through difficult times.

 - Caretaking.
 If one or both partners are taking care of elderly parents, the time and money given over to caretaking can take a real toll on a relationship.